-A28.6 Examiners, assessors, and moderators 74 A28.7 Oral assessment 74 A28.8 Assignments, portfolios, and/or research essays 75 A28.9 Plagiarism 75 A28.10 Centres where examinations are conducted 75 A28.11 Additional time during examinations 75 A28.12 Errors as regards the examination timetable, tests, assignments, research essays, and/or the scheduled submission of research for assessment 75 A28.13 Results in respect of examinations, assignments, and tests 76 A28.14 Requirements in respect of examinations 76 A28.15 Special assessment for Continuous Assessment Modules 76 A28.16 Pass requirements, passing mini-dissertations, research dissertations, mini-theses, theses, interrelated, publishable manuscripts/published articles, and higher doctorates 77 A28.17 Requirements to be met in respect of the submission of a coursework master's degree mini-dissertation, a master's degree research dissertation, a mini-thesis, a thesis, or interrelated, publishable manuscripts/published articles, or higher doctorate scientific publications 79 A28.18 Assessment of mini-dissertations, research dissertations, mini-theses, theses, and interrelated, publishable manuscripts/published articles 81 A28.19 Postgraduate assessment reports 83 A28.20 Postgraduate assessment results 84 CATION OF A RESEARCH ESSAY, RESEARCH REPORT, MINI-DISSERTATION, RCH DISSERTATION, MINI-THESIS, AND THESIS 84 QUALIF FICATION WITH DISTINCTION 85 POSTD OCTORAL RESEARCH FELLOWSHIPS/FELLOWS 85 A31.1 Primary objectives of postdoctoral research fellows 85 A31.2 Responsibilities of the hosting institution 86 A31.3 Responsibilities of postdoctoral research fellow 86
+A26 SWITCHING QUALIFICATIONS AND/OR DISCIPLINES AND/OR MODULES AND/OR MIGRATING TO ANOTHER UFS

+CAMPUS/CENTRE 88

+A27 CREDIT ACCUMULATION AND TRANS SFER 89

+ASSESSME NT: POSTGRADUATE QUALIFIC IS

+A28 ASSESSMENT RULES 91

+A28.1 Attendance of teaching opportunities 91

+A28.2 Research modules 91

+A28.3 Module mark 93

+A28.4 Examinations as summative assessment t 93

+A28.5 Pass requirements for modules, passing with dis tinction.

+promotion and continuous assessment , 96

+A28.6 Examiners, assessors and moderators 98

+A28.7 Oral assessment 99

+- •••

+A28.8 Assignments, portfolios and/or research - 99

+A28.9 Plagiarism ••• ••• 99

+A28.10 Centres at which examinations are cond ucted 99

+A28.11 Additional time during examinations 100

+A28.12 Errors as regards the examination timeta ible, test ts, assigi nments,

+research essays and/or the scheduled su ubmissic on of res earch

+for assessment 100

+A28.13 Results in respect of examinations, assig nments and test s 100

+A28.14 Requirements in respect of examinations 101

+A28.15 Special assessment for Continuous Asse 102

+A28.16 Pass requirements, passing mini-disserta 5 102

+A20.10

+dissertations, mini-theses, theses, interre- ie 400

+manuscripts/published articles and highe ••• 102

+A28.17 Requirements to be met in respect of the

+coursework Master's Degree mini-disser

+Degree research dissertation, a mini-the sis, a the esis, or i nterrelat ed,

+publishable manuscripts/published article es or hig her doct orate

+scientific publications 105

+A28.18 Assessment of mini-dissertations, resear ch disse ertations.

+mini-theses, theses and interrelated, pub

+107

+A28.19 Postgraduate assessment reports 110

+A28.20 Postgraduate assessment results 111

+A20.20 Posigraduate assessment results

+A29 PUBLICATION OF A RESEARCH ESS I

+AZJ

+REPORT, MINI-DISSERTATION, RESE ATION,

+MINI-THESIS AND THESIS ••• 112

+A30 QUALIFICATION WITH DISTINCTION ••• 113

+A31 POSTDOCTORAL RESEARCH FELLO WSHIPS S/FELLC ws 114

+-

+A31.1 Primary objectives of postdoctoral resear rch fello WS 114

+A31.2 Responsibilities of the hosting institution.
+114

+A31.3 Responsibilities of postdoctoral research 115

+, 10100